rafaelma/pgbackman/docs/manual.rst

 * Delete backup and log files from catalog entries associated to a backup definition after this definition has been deleted with the ``force-deletion`` parameter.

+* Update the status of backup definitions to ``DELETED`` for databases than have been deleted in a PgSQL node.
+The ``DELETED`` definitions and all files associated to them will be deleted after a quarantine period defined by the PgSQL node configuration parameter ``automatic_deletion_retention``.

 * Delete restore logs files when definitions/catalogs used by the restore are deleted.